Chrinkus/advent-of-code/2022/c/README.md

 ### Library Notes

 The BIGGEST challenge today was performing a deep copy so that I had two sets of monkeys to run the different parts against.
 My hastily-written implementation was buggy, I forgot to set `element_size` before pushing.
 So I jumped over to the lib and started adding the real functionality with tests.
 Coming back to the challenge I deleted a bunch of cobble-code and used my new `vector_copy_with` function to great success!

+## Day 12 - Hill Climbing Algorithm

+### Challenge Notes

+Pathfinding.
+Not one of my strengths but by now IT REALLY SHOULD BE.
+Sorry, it's late.
+I'm not sure where my approach falls on the BFS > Dijkstra > A* continuum of pathfinding algorithms but here's what I did.

+I made a map of the hill then generated a path-map of all `INT_MAX`'s.
+I threw my start point into a priority queue then processed steps as long as there was an element in the queue.
+I think that's Dijkstra.

+For part 2 I created a vector of start points and ran part 1 that many times to find the shortest path.

+The big news here is that I'm caught up!
+Day 12 was finished only a few minutes after day 13 dropped so I'm ready to get started on tomorrow.. tomorrow!

+### Library Notes

+So that heap I mentioned was part of my big algorithm binge last winter.
+It seems to work alright for this task.
+Fruity also comes into play with it's `adjacent_4` function which smartly grabs any available adjacent squares and ignores edges.

+I need to work a little more on the API and try to stuff some of the solution code into a library call but the day is done so I'm happy for now.
+Maybe when another pathfinder pops up I'll have a better idea of where the needless repetition lies.